8ORUZ7/notes-application/README.md

 - **Edit Notes**: Modify existing notes.
 - **Delete Notes**: Remove notes that are no longer needed.
 - **Responsive Design**: Works well on both desktop and mobile devices.
+- **Docker&Kubernetes**: You can deploy your app on a minikube cluster to practice deployment

 ## Installation